bUnit-dev/bUnit/docs/site/docs/verification/verify-markup.md

 The following sections will cover each of these.

-## Basic Verification of Raw Markup
+## Basic verification of raw markup

 To access the rendered markup of a component, just use the <xref:Bunit.IRenderedFragment.Markup> property on <xref:Bunit.IRenderedFragment>.
 This holds the *raw* HTML from the component as a `string`.